Repozirk/CarND-Vehicle-Detection-P5/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The pipeline tendency fails on areas with shawdows and cars detected on the opposite direction.
-Failing on areas with shadow might be improved by getting more data for classification.
-Detecting cars on the opposite direction could be avoided by computing the heat map over serveral frames of the video file.
-Anoterh approach would be a more intelligent area of interest.
+At the beginning without regarding the results from previous frames the bounding boxes had a lot of jitter during the video stream and there where false detection from the opposite direction traffic of from shadow areas on the road.
+The false detections from the opposite direction traffic could be avoided by cutting the area of interest.
+But the false detections from shadow areas on the road and  jitter of the bounding boxes was not solved.

+With implementation of adding bounding boxes over the last 10 frames of the video, the whole pipeline got more robust.
+The jitter disappeared and there where no false detections.
+A more professional approach to record bounding boxes would be the use of a class.
+The storage of previous bounding boxes was done with the "deque" function as suggested by my reviewer of the first submission.

+A optimzation of  the classifier wouls increase of robustness as well.